aerospike/aerospike-client-ruby/docs/operations.md

 post-increment.

-The results are returned as a hash map with the bin names as keys and the result of the last operation on that bin as the value.
-I.e. if multiple operations on the same bin return a value for that bin, the result of the last operation will be returned.
+The results are returned as a hash map with the bin names as keys and the result of the operation as values.
+If multiple operations return values for the same bin, by default only the result of the last operation is returned.
+To return the values of all operations, set `OperatePolicy#record_bin_multiplicity` to `Aerospike::RecordBinMultiplicity#ARRAY`:

+    policy = Aerospike::OperatePolicy.new(record_bin_multiplicity: Aerospike::RecordBinMultiplicity::ARRAY)
+    return_type = Aerospike::CDT::MapReturnType::VALUE
+    ops = [
+      Aerospike::CDT::MapOperation.get_key("mapBin", "keyA", return_type: return_type),
+      Aerospike::CDT::MapOperation.get_key("mapBin", "keyB", return_type: return_type)
+    ]
+    results = client.operate(key, ops, policy)
+    results.bins // => {"mapBin" => [{"keyA" => "valueA"}, {"keyB" => "valueB"}]}

 Note that many write operations return values as well, e.g. a list append operation returns the new size of the list after the append operation.

 Operations are grouped by the type of bins that they operate on.
 Operations are instantiated via one of the following three classes: